scala/scala/spec/04-basic-declarations-and-definitions.md

 TODO: this is a pretty awkward description of scoping and distinctness of binders -->

-The names of all type parameters must be pairwise different in their enclosing type parameter clause.
+The names of all type parameters must be pairwise different in their enclosing type parameter clause, and between clauses if multiple are present.
 The scope of a type parameter includes in each case the whole type parameter clause.
 Therefore it is possible that a type parameter appears as part of its own bounds or the bounds of other type parameters in the same clause.
 However, a type parameter may not be bounded directly or indirectly by itself.

 A type constructor parameter adds a nested type parameter clause to the type parameter.
 The most general form of a type constructor parameter is `´@a_1 \ldots @a_n \pm t[\mathit{tps}\,]´ >: ´L´ <: ´U´`.